-Uefa Champions League Match Postponed As Borussia Dortmund Bus Attacked
+UEFA Champions League Match Postponed As Borussia Dortmund Bus Attacked

 That UEFA took the step to postpone the match reflected the seriousness of the incident.
 It may well have brought back memories to French football fans of the attacks in Paris in November 2015, when the Stade de France was one of several venues targeted by the attackers.
 On that occasion, the national side had already begun playing their friendly match against Germany and, to avoid panic, the game was seen to its conclusion despite the explosion being heard within the ground during the first half.

 The question of whether it will be Borussia Dortmund or AS Monaco who reach the UEFA Champions League semi-finals has, for one night at least, been relegated in importance.
-Fans, players and the clubs will be heartened by the support they have received from the wider football world as they show how their solidarity far exceeds any on-pitch rivalry.
+Fans, players, and the clubs will be heartened by the support they have received from the wider football world as they show how their solidarity far exceeds any on-pitch rivalry.

 [Featured Image by Dean Mouhtaropoulos/Bongarts/Getty Images]